osiloke/Flumotion-Transcoder/doc/rst/configuration/admin-config.rst

 Property *use-ssl*
 ..................

-Specifies if SSL should be use to encrypte connections to the API.
+Specifies if SSL should be use to encrypt connections to the API.

 If not specified, the default value is::